Foundation (b-boy book)

 Foundation: B-boys, B-girls and Hip-Hop Culture in New York is a book by Joseph G. Schloss which looks at b-boying and the culture surrounding it.
 It features excerpts from interviews the author did with major figures in the b-boying world such as Ken Swift of Rock Steady Crew, Alien Ness, and Trac 2.

-Joseph Schloss is an Adjunct Associate Professor of Black and Latino Studies and Sociology at City University of New York and who also lecturers at Princeton University.
+Joseph Schloss is an Adjunct Associate Professor of Black and Latino Studies and Sociology at City University of New York and also lecturers at Princeton University.
 Schloss attended every b-boy event in New York City for five years, learning b-boying as he researched the book.

 The book makes arguments against other hip-hop non-fiction books, mainly saying they do not engage the actual hip-hop/b-boy communities enough when doing scholarship of this kind.

 Reception

 The Boston Globe calls it "the best work ever produced on b-boying, and one of the finest books yet to emerge from the swiftly proliferating ranks of hip-hop scholarship".
 It has also received positive reviews from Liberator Magazine and Jeff Chang.